alexvoss/mkdocs-material-fork/docs/insiders/runtime-and-cancellation.md

 # Runtime and cancellation

-The sponsorship model for Material for MkDocs is facilitated through GitHub Sponsors and therefore adheres to GitHubs policies.
-If you're curious about the duration of your sponsorship and the cancellation process, you will everything you need to find below.
+The sponsorship model for Material for MkDocs is facilitated through GitHub Sponsors and, therefore, adheres to GitHubs policies.
+If you're curious about the duration of your sponsorship and the cancellation process, you will find everything you need to know below.

 ## Runtime